TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 In this tutorial I won't be using this provider.
 This is for two reasons:

 * Later when designing a production docker configuration it's really important to understand the docker options and command line switches.
-The Vagrant provider abstracts this away to a more Ruby friendly but arguably no simpler DSL.
+The Vagrant provider abstracts this into a DSL which while Ruby friendly, is no simpler than Dockers own command line switches
 * By simply using Vagrant to setup an Ubuntu VM which matches our eventual production VM, we can be sure that the development configuration is as close to identical to the production configuration as possible.

-Therefore here Vagrant is used to setup a standard Ubuntu VM and install Docker on it, everything else is done using standard Docker shell commands.
+Therefore here Vagrant is used to setup a standard Ubuntu VM and install Docker, everything else is done using standard Docker shell commands.

 # The End Result